-This series is hosted by the UNE College of Osteopathic Medicine, the Department of Osteopathic Manipulative Medicine and the Department of Continuing Medical Education.
+This series is hosted by the UNE College of Osteopathic Medicine, the Department of Osteopathic Manipulative Medicine, and the Department of Continuing Medical Education.

-This course for practicing D.O.s, M.D.s, or other licensed medical practitioner taught by experienced osteopathic specialists, is offered annually in a series of five weekend sessions.
+This course for practicing D.O.s, M.D.s, or other licensed medical practitioners taught by experienced osteopathic specialists, is offered annually in a series of five weekend sessions.
 With a strong hands-on skill-building emphasis, it affords an opportunity to review or learn as a beginner some of the core osteopathic manual medicine techniques.

 Each session consists of a potential 20 hours of lecture and hands-on skills training.
 It is composed of 8 hours of introduction to osteopathic medicine on Friday, followed by 12 hours of clinical application on Saturday and Sunday.

 The Introductory Session is required for practicing D.O.s and M.D.s who have not had prior training in osteopathic medicine.
 This session also serves as an excellent review for the practicing D.O.s and M.D.s with previous osteopathic experience and/or training.
 This session is only required to be taken once but can be taken as often as desired.